 - organism= [Optional] organism filter (same as for 'search').

 Output:By default, graph queries return a complete BioPAX representation of the subnetwork matched by the algorithm.
 Other output formats are available as specified by the optional format parameter.
 Please be advised that some output format choices might cause a "no result found" error if the conversion is not applicable for the BioPAX result (e.g., BINARY_SIF output fails if there are no interactions, complexes, nor pathways in the retrieved set).

 Examples:Neighborhood of COL5A1 (P20908, CO5A1_HUMAN):

 - This query finds the BioPAX nearest neighborhood of the protein reference http://identifiers.org/uniprot/P20908, i.e., all reactions where the corresponding protein forms participate; returned in the Simple Interaction Format (SIF)

 - This query finds the 1 distance neighborhood of P20908 - starting from the corresponding Xref, finds all reactions that its owners (e.g., a protein reference) and their states (protein forms) participate in, and returns the BioPAX model.

-- A similar query using the gene symbol COL5A1 instead of URI or UniProt ID (this also implies internal id-mapping to primary UniProt IDs).
-Compared with above examples, particularly the first one, a query like this potentially returns a larger subnetwork, as it possibly starts its graph traversing from several unification and relationship Xrefs rather than from the specified single ProteinReference (http://identifiers.org/uniprot/P20908).
-One can mix: submit URI along with, e.g., UniProt, RefSeq, NCBI Gene, and Ensemble IDs in a single /graph or /get query; other identifiers may also work, by chance (if present in the database), but are not generally supported.
-See: about URIs and id-mapping.
+- A similar query using the gene symbol COL5A1 instead of URI or UniProt ID (this performs internal full-text search / id-mapping).
+Compared with above examples, particularly the first one, a query like this potentially returns a larger sub-network, as it possibly starts graph traversing from multiple matching entities (seeds) rather than from a single ProteinReference (http://identifiers.org/uniprot/P20908).
+One can mix: e.g., submit URIs along with UniProt, NCBI Gene, ChEBI IDs in a single /graph or /get query; other identifier types may also work.
+See: about URIs and IDs.